Chapter 13:

 Part 2

 Morning rolled around.
-Her eyes begged to remain shut, yet the cheerful tune and announcer calling for her, charmed them open!
+A cheerful tune and announcer called for her to get up!
+Those eyes begged to remain shut, yet the melody charmed them open!
 “Hey, Digi-I Megan Byte here!
 Let’s get the day started right!
 Load morning…start!”
-Rolling out of bed, routine kicking in, she moved to brush her teeth, comb her hair, gather clothes, and only broke from the trance when her aching shoulder was strained. “…ugh…” Amala Singh dropped to her knees and collapsed back onto the floor, eyes locked on the ceiling. “…” Tears streamed down her cheeks, as Amala struggled to wipe them away. “…I…I’m doing the right thing…right?!”
-The previous night had not only almost broken her resolve, but nearly cost Amala her life and freedom!
+Rolling out of bed, routine kicking in, she moved to brush her teeth, comb her hair, gather clothes, and only broke stride when her aching shoulder was strained! “…ugh…” Amala Singh dropped to her knees and collapsed back onto the floor, eyes locked on the ceiling. “…” Tears streamed down her cheeks, as Amala struggled to wipe them away. “…I…I’m doing the right thing…right?!”
+The previous day not only weakened her resolve but nearly cost Amala her life and freedom!
 “Chelsea…I am, right?”
-Alone with only the plain white walls of her apartment to offer any comfort, the isolated woman wept. “…D-darn it.”
+Alone with only the plain white walls of her apartment to offer comfort, the isolated woman wept. “…D-darn it.”

 Amala’s phone buzzed; signaling a text had come through.
 The message was to her group chat.
 [Hey, training tonight at 8!
 No ghosting this time!]
 Vernon messaged, with an eager smile adorning his face, Amala assumed.
 Almost immediately, another message.
 [Amala, you can’t keep missing work.
 I know things are hard, but you’re going to get reprimanded soon.]
 Was sent only to her.

 [I’ll be there today.]
-Unconsciously, Amala replied curtly.
+Curtly and unconsciously, Amala replied.

 [OK!
 We have a meeting at 9:30.
 Make sure to be ready.]
 He continued.